-Modern IT solutions are no longer just a curiosity in a world of business.
+Modern IT solutions are no longer just a curiosity in the world of business.
 On the contrary, they are the foundation of its functioning for years.
 It is nearly impossible to imagine a production company without an ERP system implemented, or a sales department that does not use CRM.
-The implementation of this type of solutions has become inevitable.
+The implementation of this type of solution has become inevitable.

 Let’s assume that you already know which system you want to implement in your company, and you have already chosen a company that will implement it.
 Time to decide on the cooperation model.
 Below you of the two most common models of project management and accounting for work with external contractors who carry out this type of order.

 Fixed Price is a project settlement method in which work on the project begins after a paid business and pre-implementation analysis of the client’s company needs.

 Business analysis can be outsourced or carried out by a company that will be responsible for implementing the given IT solution.
 Then a pre-implementation analysis is mostly carried out by the company responsible for the implementation.
 In case of large and medium0sized project, it can take up to several months to thoroughly conduct business and pre-implementation analysis.

 After analysis, the scope of work is being prepared.
 On its basis, the time and budget necessary to complete the project are negotiated, and finally an accurate work schedule is being made.
 In this model of cooperation, settlements occur after work on individual functionalities or the entire project.

 This model assumes greater freedom and flexibility in working on solutions.
 It is based on the settlement of the real-working time of individual programmers and consultants.
 It is recorded during the implementation of the project.
 In this case, the standard settlement is monthly.

 At first glance, Fixed Price means security, which is a consequence of a previously planned work schedule and a predetermined price.
 Theoretically, all you have to do is to wait for the effects.
 And often, in case of the smaller projects, it can work out.